ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 Register the `isisicp.exe` program (either in `C:\labview modules\dae\...` or `ICP_Binaries\...`) as per developer setup instructions

+## If upgrading an existing instrument

+Step through the TODO list in the release notes.

 ## Start the Instrument

 To start the instrument, open a command prompt and type the following: